+1478 East Highway 162, Montezuma Creek, UT 84534-0130 Hours of Operation: 8 a.m. - 8 p.m.
+M-Th & 8 a.m. - 4:30 p.m.
+Fri f electricity to some areas of the Navajo Nation lying within on.
+San Juan County.
+Water is supplied at Navajo Mountain.
+Navajo Chapters operate transfer stations at various points , on the reservation.
 The county provides library services.
-Post Offices serve each of the communities except Eastland, White Mesa, Halchita and Ooljee'To.
-Wells Fargo Northwest NA, Desert Rivers Credit Union and Zions First National Bank provide full banking services.
-All three banks maintain offices and automatic teller machines in Blanding.
-Zion's First National Bank also has an office in Monticello.
-A variety of federal programs are available in the county for low-interest loans on homes and agricultural acreage.
-A number of credit unions are also available to residents of the county.
+Post Offices serve each of the communities except Eastland, White Mesa, Halchita and Oljato.
+Wells Fargo Northwest NA, Desert Rivers Credit d Union, Zions First National Bank and San Juan Credit Union e. provide full banking services.
+All four banks maintain offices and automatic teller machines in Blanding.
+Zion's First а National Bank, Desert Rivers Credit Union and San Juan а Credit Union also have offices in Monticello.
+A variety of ff federal programs are available in the county for low-interest loans on homes and agricultural acreage.
+A number of credit h. unions are also available to residents of the county.